ouspg/tpm-ble/readme.md

 # [WIP] Secures Bluetooth Low Energy communication using Public Key Infrastructure and Trusted Platform Module

+This software uses the tpm2 tss openssl engine, so this software can also be used without TPM, see the key provisioning section.

 ## LE Secure Connections Issue

 Use of LE Secure Connections (`sc-secured`) causes disconnect after pairing (Connection Timeout 0x08), see [traces/disconnect_after_successful_encryption](traces/disconnect_after_successful_encryption).
 As a workaround, this project supports securing the connection on gatt level (`gatt-secured`).
 This also works on older BT controllers (prior to 4.2).